 The species characterizing this biotope group are epifauna or epiflora occurring on rock which is resistant to subsurface penetration.
 The assessment for abrasion at the surface only is therefore considered to equally represent sensitivity to this pressure.
 This pressure is 'Not relevant' to hard rock biotopes.

-Changes in suspended
+Changes in suspended solids (water clarity)

 Medium